Code-Institute-Submissions/MS1-Pop-Cakes/README.md

 CODE VALIDITY

-        The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
+        -   W3C Markup Validator
-        W3C Markup Validator
+        -   W3C CSS Validator
-        W3C CSS Validator
+        -   Repaginator
-        Repaginator
+        (The W3C Markup Validator and W3C CSS Validator Services were consistently used to validate every page of the project to ensure there were no syntax errors in the project.)

 TESTING